qutip/qutip-tutorials/tutorials-v4/time-evolution/011_floquet_solver.md

 Similar to `mesolve()` we can also use the Floquet formalism to solve a master equation  for a dissipative quantum system.
 The corresponding function is `fmmesolve()`.
 However, the dissipation process is here described as a noise spectral-density function.

-For example we can define a a linear noise spectral-density as:
+For example we can define a linear noise spectral-density as:

 $$ S(\omega) = \frac{\gamma \cdot \omega}{4 \pi} $$